JKowalsky2k/Shielding-plate-with-apertures-project/README.md

 python3 -a              Automatic simualition glag set
 ```

-# More info about project and my aproach to problem
+# More info about project and my approach to problem

 Detailed description in polish
 ```